kbaseIncubator/trees2/README.md

 ---------
 v0.00a - 5/16/2012 - initial repo created
 v0.00a - 8/9/2012 - added / tested link to some MO functions and the cpp library
+v0.01  - 8/16/2012 - independent deployment and test at build meeting of basic configuration (tested on images v9-14)